Le lien vers cette page a été envoyé avec succès aux destinataires.

 Special cases:

-- If only one of the spouses is a signatory to the lease, but the owner has been informed of the marriage, then the owner must send the letter of leave to both spouses.
+- If only one of the spouses is a signatory to the lease, but the landlord has been informed of the marriage, then the landlord must send the letter of leave to the two spouses.

-- If only one of the Civil partnership partners has signed the lease, but the 2 partners have jointly requested that each partner's name be included in the lease, then the owner must send the letter of leave to the 2 Civil partnership partners.
+- If only one of the Civil partnership partners has signed the lease, but the two partners have jointly requested that each be included in the lease, then the owner must address the leave letter to the two Civil partnership partners.

 The letter of leave must be sent to the tenant: